shaktikadam1630/Expense_Tracker_Frontend/README.md

 ## 📱 1.
 Project Overview

 This is the **frontend** for the **Expense Tracker Application**, built using **Flutter** with **BLoC state management**.
-It connects to a Node.js + MongoDB backend and provides a **beautiful, modern interface** for managing daily expenses.
+It connects to a **Node.js + MongoDB backend** and provides a **beautiful, modern interface** for managing daily expenses.

 The app allows users to:
-- 🔐 Register and login securely using JWT authentication.
+- 🔐 Register and login securely using JWT authentication
-- ➕ Add, edit, and delete expenses.
+- ➕ Add, edit, and delete expenses
-- 📊 View total and category-wise expenses using a pie chart.
+- 📊 View total and category-wise expenses using a pie chart
-- 👤 Manage profile and logout easily.
+- 👤 Manage profile and logout easily

 ---